Skip to main content

 The Textile Exchange’s recycled polyester challenge has created a bit of a revolution: since 2017 dozens, if not hundreds of companies have switched from virgin polyester to recycled polyester in their garments.
 Almost all of the companies in this guide use some percentage of recycled polyester in their sportswear.
 The few companies that don't include Community Clothing, Howies, Rapanui, and Sweaty Betty, whose go-to recycled synthetic fabric is recycled nylon.

-But campaign group Changing Markets claims in its latest report that “polyester made from recycled […] bottles as the main sustainability strategy for synthetics has been facing increasing scrutiny over the past year from regulators and consumers concerned about misleading environmental claims.”
+“polyester made from recycled […] bottles as the main sustainability strategy for synthetics has been facing increasing scrutiny over the past year from regulators and consumers concerned about misleading environmental claims.”

 Clothing fibres are rarely recycled into more clothing because of technical difficulties.
-This means that the bottles are effectively ‘downcycled’ when they are used for fabric production, when they could be reused over and over again as recycled plastic bottles.
+This means that the bottles are effectively ‘down-cycled’ when they are used for fabric production, when they could be reused over and over again as recycled plastic bottles.
 Changing Markets calls this a “false solution and a far cry from a circular model”.

-Recycled polyester currently accounts for 13.5% of all textile polyester.
-The fabric is mainly made from PET plastic bottles, which make up an estimated share of 99% of all recycled polyester feedstock.
 However, recycled polyester can also be made from other post-consumer plastics such as ocean waste and packaging waste, and most importantly, of discarded polyester textile or pre-consumer fabric scraps.
-Developing and scaling textile-to-textile recycling is an important strategy to ensure future feedstock supply for the recycled polyester industry as PET bottles are also in-high demand to be recycled into… bottles.
+Developing and scaling textile-to-textile recycling is an important strategy to ensure future feedstock supply for the recycled polyester industry, as PET bottles are also in high demand to be recycled into… bottles.

 Microplastics in clothing and water sources

-Researchers found that an average load of laundry releases more than 700,000 microscopic plastic fibres into wastewater.
-Current technology is not able to filter these tiny plastic pieces from sewage.
-Microfibres can absorb chemicals present in the sewage sludge, which then becomes a fertilizer for agricultural land, According to the MINAGRIS-Project (MIcro- and Nano-plastics in AGRIcultural Soils), it is estimated that 31,000–43,000 tonnes of microplastics are spread to European soils in sewage sludge annually, as fertiliser.
+Microfibres can absorb chemicals present in the sewage sludge, which then becomes a fertilizer for agricultural land.
+According to the MINAGRIS-Project (MIcro- and Nano-plastics in AGRIcultural Soils), it is estimated that 31,000–43,000 tonnes of microplastics are spread to European soils in sewage sludge annually, as fertiliser.

-Nylon or recycled nylon for sportswear
+Is nylon or recycled nylon better than polyester for sportswear?

-Nylon (or polyamide) accounts for only a tenth of synthetic fibre use worldwide but, when it comes to sportswear, it is the second most commonly used fabric.
 The virgin fabric is made of fossil fuels but recycled nylon can also be made from materials such as discarded fishing nets, carpets, or other used textiles.
 Currently, this only accounts for around 2% of all polyamide fibre production.

 Woman hitting boxing bag

 Among sports enthusiasts, cotton is thought of as a fabric that doesn’t absorb sweat and therefore is inferior to synthetic sportswear.
 This may be important for athletes and for those that are doing strenuous exercise.
-However, if you are just going to the gym a couple of times a week or run 5-10K, then cotton gear could work just as well.

 All of the companies in this guide used at least a small percentage of cotton – usually blended in with synthetics but occasionally on its own.
-3rd Rock, Howies, Rapanui and We Are Tala used exclusively organic, Bamboo Clothing and Community Clothing used some organic cotton, while all of Adidas’, Decathlon’s and Yogamatters’ cotton was Better Cotton Initiative certified or other sustainable cotton.
-And even better, we found that all secondhand shops stocked cotton sportswear, ultimately the most sustainable option.
+3rd ROCK, Howies, Rapanui and We Are Tala used exclusively organic cotton, Bamboo Clothing and Community Clothing used some organic cotton, while all of Adidas’, Decathlon’s and Yogamatters’ cotton was Better Cotton Initiative certified or other sustainable cotton.

 Find out more about the ethics of cotton production in our separate article.